huntdatacenter/about/pages/index.md

             <v-card-text>
               <v-row dense>
                 <v-col cols="12">
-                  At HUNT Cloud, we see a need for developing AI while remaining trustworthy and caring towards data donors, scientists and future users.
                   With our trusted research environments you can do machine learning, large language models, natural language models and much more, using your favorite tools such as R, python, tensorflow and pytorch.
                 </v-col>
               </v-row>
               <v-row dense>